trueimmortal/DoujinTelegramBot/README.md

 # Telegram Bot

 This telegram bot that requests doujins or random doujins from [exhentai](https://exhentai.org/) or [e-hentai](https://e-hentai.org).
 This bot is useless without it's API.
+You can find the API [here](https://github.com/trueimmortal/DoujinApi)

 This bot was made for personal use to avoid copy pasting entire galleries into telegram.
 For the moment it only handles ExHentai/E-Hentai galleries, but I might add support for other sites in the future as I have built the backend with that in mind.